fengyuwu/Parking_Swap/README.md

 Getting Started
 ---------------

-This project implemented a mobile app that assists the users to find and swap their parking spot.
+This project implemented a mobile app that assists users to find and swap their parking spot.

 Project Details